Fun runners hit the road in crisis-struck Europe

 "Running is getting younger.
 These are people who come out of college who take on running as a balance to the rest of their life," Adidas's McManus said, adding that 20 years ago, it was mostly older club runners who could be seen pounding the streets.

-Adidas, which wants to overtake rivals like Nike and Asics to become the world's biggest running brand, experienced a 19 percent jump in its sales from running gear in 2011 to over 1 billion euros ($1.2 billion), making it the fastest growing sports category at the group.
+Adidas, which wants to overtake rivals like Nike (NKE.N) and Asics to become the world's biggest running brand, experienced a 19 percent jump in its sales from running gear in 2011 to over 1 billion euros, making it the fastest growing sports category at the group.
 They rose a further 13 percent in the first six months of this year.

 CUTTING BACK